Hall Pass poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Rick and Fred accept the hall pass from their wives.
 Maggie and Grace leave town with the kids for a week.
 The guys are now free to pursue other women with no consequences., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Rick finally connects with Leigh (the attractive Australian) at a coffee shop and gets invited to a party.
+Significantly, this crucial beat False victory: Rick finally connects with Leigh (the attractive Australian) at a coffee shop and gets invited to a party.
 Fred meets a younger woman.
 Both guys think their hall pass is finally working out., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, Coakley dies from his heart attack (literal death).
 This sobering event forces Rick and Fred to confront their mortality and the consequences of their actions.
-Meanwhile, the wives are on the verge of cheating., shows the protagonist at their lowest point.
+Meanwhile, the wives are on the verge of cheating., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Rick chooses his marriage over Leigh, turning down sex to rush home.
 Fred similarly rejects his opportunity.
 Both men have the realization that they don't want to lose their wives.
 The wives make the same choice., demonstrating the transformation achieved throughout the journey.